celsomiranda/hexo-renderer-yasr/README.md

   - **browsers** - An array that defines which browsers should be considered by autoprefixer

 ## Changelog
+### 3.1.0
+- Implemented `hexo-renderer-stylus` ability to load values from the theme configuration.
+- Implemented tests for the above feature.

 ### 3.0.2
 - Re-factored the plugin
 - Re-factored the tests